Post thumbnail

 • Maintenance: Includes database tuning, cleaning unused data, and scaling strategies to manage increased load, ensuring ongoing efficiency.

-Also Read: Backend Developers in 2024: The Greatest Challenges
+Also Read: Backend Developers: The Greatest Challenges

 4) Learning Version Control Systems